cindtran/Pewlett-Hackard-Analysis/README.md

 ## Results ##

+After reviewing the tables, there are 90,398 employees who are eligible for retirement.
+33% of the employees are senior engineers and they take priority when it comes to retirement status.
+Among the employees who can retire, 1,549 of them qualify for the mentorship program.

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 90,398 positions will need to be filled.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 No, there are not enough employees in the mentorship program to make up the gap.
+The company would need to create a program or system to cover the difference of employees retiring.